-Capacitors are widely used in circuits for different functions, including power management, noise reduction, and signal processing.
-Understanding their characteristics and applications is essential for beginners in electronics.
+Capacitors are widely used in circuits for various functions, such as power regulation, noise suppression, and signal handling.
+Gaining a basic understanding of their roles and properties is essential for anyone new to electronics.

 Table of Contents